tdauth/g2-mod-sonja/README.md

 * Sleep with her to regenerate and or to change the time of day.
 * New rune items to summon her anywhere and to teleport to her from anywhere.
 * Sonja has only 90 mana maximum since she supports the hero now.
-* Teaches the newly added skill "Womanizer".
+* Teaches the newly added skills "Womanizer" and "Pimp".
+* Can sell a Meatbug pet Hans.

 ## Modified Files